dy/piezo/README.md

 * _Space-agnostic_: spaces and newlines can be removed or added freely (eg. for compression or formatting).
 * _Case-agnostic_: case changes don't break code (eg. `sampleRate` vs `samplerate`).
 * _Normalized syntax_: no complex parsing rules – just unary, binary or n-ary operators.
-* _Readabile output_: produces readable WebAssembly text (eg. can be used as meta-language).
+* _Readable output_: produces readable WebAssembly text (eg. can serve as meta-language).
 * _Low-level_: no fancy features beyond math and buffers, compilable to ASM envs.

 <!--